eembc/energyrunner/README.md

 * `dut-baud` sets the default Baud rate for serial detection in performance mode.
 This also controls the baud rate to the IO Manager. **USE CAUTION** If you change this from 115200 and forget to change it back, the framework won't detect the IO Manager!
 This is only for direct-connection of the DUT.

 * `dut-boot-mv` selects the voltage used while querying the device on initialization (prior to making the EMON voltage setting available to the user).

+* `disable-mute` turns off the muting feature when download input datasets to the DUT.
+The download process can generate hundreds of thousands of messages, clogging up log files and the display, so by default the disable is off (false).
+However, for debugging UART issues it might help to have all of these messages, so setting this flag to `true` will produce lots and lots (and lots) of `db ...` messages.

 Other settings are listed here for the sake of completeness: